nasa/Common-Metadata-Repository/search-app/docs/api.md

   curl -XPOST "%CMR-ENDPOINT%/collections" -F "shapefile=@box.kml;type=application/vnd.google-earth.kml+xml" -F "provider=PROV1"

 Internally a WGS 84 Coordinate Reference System (CRS) is used.
-The system will attempt to tranform shapefile geometry that uses a differnt CRS, but this is not guaranteed to work and the request will be rejected if a suitable tranformation is not found.
+The system will attempt to transform shapefile geometry that uses a different CRS, but this is not guaranteed to work and the request will be rejected if a suitable transformation is not found.

 **NOTE:** This is an experimental feature and may not be enabled in all environments.

 #### <a name="c-shapefile-simplification"></a> Simplifying shapefiles during collection search
-Shapfiles are limited to 5000 points by deafult.
+Shapefiles are limited to 5000 points by deafult.
 A user can request that the CMR try to simplify (reduce the number of points) a shapefile by setting the `simplify-shapefile` parameter to `true` in the POST used to pass in the shapefile.

 Example: